 There are occasionally limitations to CNC Milling – as there are commonly 3 axes to work with, there may be areas the cutting tools might not be able to reach.
 Multiple rotations, extra labour and machining costs will need to be considered at this point.

-Parts which require CNC milling will usually be produced if they have simple geometries, which a 3 axis machine can comfortably work with.
+Parts that require CNC milling will usually be produced if they have simple geometries, which a 3 axis machine can comfortably work with.
 It is easy to program and operate a 3 axis milling machine, meaning there is excellent accuracy and low cost.

 CNC Turning / Lathes

 The workpiece is kept in position on the spindle while rotating at high speed.
 CNC Turning techniques are the lowest cost per unit and are only suitable for part geometrics with rotational symmetry.
-For example - washers and screws can be mass produced using CNC lathes.
+For example - washers and screws can be mass-produced using CNC lathes.

-CNC turning is a cost friendly option if you are mass producing symmetrical parts.
+CNC turning is a cost-friendly option if you are mass producing symmetrical parts.
 CNC lathes are extensively used to produce parts at a much higher rate, and lower cost per unit.